Gravitational Hopfions: Abstract

 \section{Abstract}

-The electromagnetic hopfion (EM hopfion) refers to a topologically nontrivial solution to the vacuum Maxwell equations with the property that any two field lines belonging to either the electric, magnetic, or Poynting vector fields (EBS fields) are closed and linked exactly once.
+The electromagnetic hopfion (EM hopfion) is a topologically nontrivial solution to the vacuum Maxwell equations with the property that any two field lines belonging to either the electric, magnetic, or Poynting vector fields (EBS fields) are closed and linked exactly once.
 The most striking and characteristic feature of this peculiar field configuration is the existence of an exceptional constant-time hyperplane wherein the EBS fields are tangent to three orthogonal Hopf fibrations.
 Using twistor methods we find the spin-$N$ generalization of the EM hopfion.
-Furthermore we analyze the spin-2 solution within the framework of gravito-electromagnetism.
-By decomposing the spin-2 field into spatial gravito-electric and gravito-magnetic tensors we characterize their topological structure and evolution in terms of the EM hopfion.
+Furthermore, we analyze the spin-2 solution within the framework of gravito-electromagnetism and show that the topology is manifest in the tendex and vortex lines.
+By decomposing the spin-2 field into spatial gravito-electric and gravito-magnetic tensors, we characterize its topological structure and evolution in terms of the EM hopfion.